wilfredinni/python-cheatsheet/cheatsheet/debugging.md

 # Exception: This is the error message.
 ```

-Often it’s the code that calls the function, not the function itself, that knows how to handle an exception.
-So you will commonly see a raise statement inside a function and the `try` and `except` statements in the code calling the function.
+Typically, it’s the code that calls the function, not the function itself, that knows how to handle an exception.
+So, you will commonly see a raise statement inside a function and the `try` and `except` statements in the code calling the function.

 ```python
 >>> def box_print(symbol, width, height):